-In general, all the questions asked in the HFCS, especially those related to stock data, referred to the status quo at the time of the interview, which was conducted during the field phase from late November 2016 to July 2017.
-In contrast, questions about income (aside from the question on the average monthly net household income)4 referred to the calendar year 2016 (reference period).
-Of the interviews contained in the dataset 90% were completed in 2017 and the remaining 10% at the beginning of the field phase.
+In general, all the questions asked in the HFCS, especially those related to stock data, referred to the status quo at the time of the interview, which was conducted during the field phase from late May 2021 to February 2022.
+In contrast, questions about income (aside from the question on the average monthly net household income)4 referred to the calendar year 2020 (reference period).
+Of the interviews contained in the dataset more than 80% were completed in 2021 and the remaining about 20% at the end of the field phase in 2022.